 In 2017, the company’s chief product, Luxturna, was awarded an approval from the U.S. FDA, a first-of-its-kind gene therapy for a genetic disease.
 Part of this success story is Philadelphia’s to share, as the city’s historic strengths and leading medical institutions fueled the growth of the company.

-In November (16th-18th) of this year, the American Heart Association (AHA) is bringing one of its most successful events to Philadelphia.
-With an estimated attendance of 25,000, the Pennsylvania Convention Center will be the scene for groundbreaking research on cardiovascular health, including lively discussions between clinical professionals, scientists, technologists, and leading researchers.
-It is expected that nearly 8,765 physicians and other cardiology professionals will participate this year.
+In November (16th-18th) of this year, the American Heart Association (AHA) is bringing its premier cardiovascular conference, Scientific Sessions, to Philadelphia where 16,000 of the world’s foremost leaders in cardiovascular science and healthcare will be in attendance.
+The Pennsylvania Convention Center will be the scene for groundbreaking research and the latest advancements in 27 different clinical, basic, and population science specialties.
+It is expected that physicians, researchers, nurses and other cardiology professionals from over 100 countries will participate this year.
 AHA Chief Executive Officer Nancy Brown will also be celebrating her tenth anniversary as leader of the nationally regarded non-profit organization.

 PHL Life Sciences worked closely with the PHLCVB’s senior national accounts director Maria Grasso to raise awareness within our prestigious medical community to submit a winning bid on this strategic convention.
 In year’s past, the American Heart Association has had a reliable partner in Philadelphia, hosting smaller daylong events at venues like the Science History Institute, which was named one of the city’s ’11 Best Museums’ by Conde Nast Traveler.